 We can use a pager to receive POCSAG pages but the pager must be POCSAG capable (most are) and programmable to use 439.9875 MHz.
 You must also set your capcode (Channel Access Protocol code) or RIC (Receiver Identification Code) which functions as the pager ID.
 Pager sellers use the term "capcode" for the pager ID and may not understand the term RIC (capcode = RIC).
 DAPNET POCSAG messages are 1200 baud.

 I purchased a new Chinese SingCall W09N pager on ebay for $95 delivered with 3-day shipping (yes, 3-day shipping from China to the East Coast USA).
 It is an Alphapoc 602R X4 clone.
-Just tell the seller, witoptech, the POCSAG frequency and your capcode (RIC) and she will pre-program it for you and all you'll have to do is add an AAA battery and you're good to go.
+Just tell the seller, witoptech, the POCSAG frequency and your capcode (RIC) and she will pre-program it for you and all you'll have to do is add a AAA battery and you're good to go.
 The pager is hand programmable for RIC, freq and baud.
 I'm very happy with the pager.
 Here's the W09N (GP2009N) User Manual and the W09N Programming Software which allows you to set the frequency and up to eight RIC codes.

 This is the Chinese SingCall W09N (GP2009N) pager I use.